 Sleep Disorders And Their Treatment

 Sleeping is an essential part of life.
 When you don't get enough sleep, you can quickly become fatigued and irritable.
-Worse yet, sleep disorders can cause you to have serious medical, social, and personal problems that could last long after the sleep disruption is over, especially if you take too long to get treatment.
+Worse yet, sleep disorders can cause serious medical, social, and personal difficulties that could last long after the sleep disruption is over, especially if you take too long to get treatment.
 If you're having problems related to sleep, it's important to seek help from a qualified professional.
-In the meantime, learning about the many types of sleep disorders can start you on a path towards understanding your sleep patterns so you can get treatment to resolve them.
+In the meantime, learning about the many types of sleep disorders can start you on a path toward understanding your sleep patterns so you can get treatment to resolve them.

 According to the Stanford Center for Sleep Sciences and Medicine, there are over 100 different sleep disorders.
-The individual disorders on the sleep disorders list each fall under one of the following categories:
+The individual conditions on the sleep disorders list each fall under one of the following categories:

 Restless Leg Syndrome

-When you suffer from parasomnia sleep disorders, you do abnormal activities while you're asleep.
-Some examples in this list of sleep disorders include: nightmares and sleep terror disorders, sleep eating disorder, sleep walking, sleep talking, confused arousals, sleep eating disorders, and REM behavior disorders (RBD).
+When you have a parasomnia sleep disorder, you engage in abnormal activities while you're asleep.
+Some examples in this list of sleep disorders include nightmares and sleep terror disorders, sleep eating disorder, sleep walking, sleep talking, confused arousals, and REM behavior disorders (RBD).
 Night terrors are most prevalent among children.
 However, there are also other sleep disorders that are more common in children.